School Health Services

 Minnesota Vaccines for Children Program (MNVFC) assists with providing low cost or free vaccines to all children in Minnesota.

 Vaccines are so essential to the public health infrastructure that there are unique systems in place to ensure schools have access to students' immunization information.

 The Minnesota Immunization Information Connection (MIIC) is a powerful tool for schools to support families in ensuring immunization information is up to date at school.
 Contact MIIC to create a MIIC account.

 Schools are required to complete the Annual Immunization Status Report (AISR) every year by December 1st.
 The AISR reporting responsibilities are assigned by the school district (most often to the school nurse) and results are available online and provided to each school district after they have been reviewed.
 The directions for how to complete the AISR are online and should be reviewed prior to starting.

 Keeping students healthy is the primary goal of the licensed school nurse and the school health services program.
 School nurses accomplish this task through these key strategies:

 - Reporting specified illnesses to the Department of Health

 School Health Services Role When Students are Ill

 The Infectious Diseases in Childcare Settings and Schools Manual provides guidance for both general, unidentified illness and for diagnosed illnesses.
 In this manual you will find critical information about how conditions are spread, their contagious period and when and for how long students should remain home if diagnosed.
 If there are other special concerns related to a specific condition, they are outlined as well.
 For many conditions the manual has both a technical fact sheet for use in the health office and a parent sheet that can be printed for families.

 Some conditions are of special concern and need to be reported to the Minnesota Department of Health immediately.
-There is a list of reportable conditions on their website.
+There is a list of reportable conditions on MDH website.